All Episodes Plain Text

 Well, I think this is in the context of having seen a number of challenges within the Democratic Party of younger members or members who are really seeing a role in kind of the public relations aspect of chairmanships, right?

-who are not able to come in and do the things that are necessary to reach audiences that we are struggling with.
+Tendency towards only having the faces of our party be older folks who are struggling to relate to newer and younger voters who are not able to speak their language, who are not technical, who are not able to come in and do the things that are necessary to reach audiences that we are struggling with.

-Remind viewers who Tom Perriello is.
+Remind viewers who Tom Periello is.

 Sure.

-Tom Perriello was a congressional, he was a member of Congress elected in 2008, who took a number of hard votes in favor of President Obama's agenda, including passing the Affordable Care Act.
+Tom Perriello was a congressional, he was a member of Congress elected in 2008, who took a number of hard votes in favor of the president, President Obama's agenda, including passing the Affordable Care Act.